 The absence of regulation in relation to surrogacy has recently come to the fore in Ireland via the case of MR & Ors –v-An t-Ard Chlaraitheoir, Ireland and the Attorney General.

 Thank you to all our employees who have recently organised charity events.
 Aisling Carr, Solicitor, Ita Barrett, Legal Executive, and Ailbhe Storan, Trainee Solicitor, held coffee and cakes mornings in HOMS to raise funds.
-Ailhbe and Natalie Joyce, Accounts Assistant, also completed sponsored half marathons.
+Ailhbe and Natalie Joyce also completed sponsored half marathons.

 HOMS are committed to supporting and advising social enterprises and charitable concerns.
 We have recently been involved in advising Just Social and Occupy Space on a pro bono basis.